SpectralDiff: A Generative Framework for Hyperspectral Image Classification with Diffusion Models: INTRODUCTION

-Despite the favorable outcomes achieved with DNN-based methods in HSI classification, these methods still have limited capability in globally modeling the spectral-spatial relationships across samples.
-Existing methods mainly use metric learning method to measure the distance between a pair of samples \cite{CAO2019217}, or use graph neural network to model samples \cite{8474300,9099071}.
-Nevertheless, the use of metric learning methods fails to capture the global relationship between samples, while utilizing graph neural networks to gauge the global relationship among all samples may result in prohibitively high computational expenses and sluggish gradient descent \cite{9170817}.
-Consequently, the ability of these methods to effectively model the relationship between samples is restricted to a particular subset of samples, thereby impeding their capacity to exploit the full spectrum of samples for relationship modeling.
+Despite achieving favorable outcomes in HSI classification, DNN-based methods remain limited in their ability to model spectral-spatial relationships across samples.
+Current approaches primarily rely on graph neural networks (GNNs) for modeling sample relationships \cite{8474300, 9099071, 9170817, ssgrn}.
+However, using GNNs to measure the relationships between all samples requires designing graph structures or neighborhood information, which increases the complexity of the design and implementation processes and introduces subjectivity.
+From a data distribution standpoint, GNNs-based methods are ineffective in capturing the spectral-spatial distribution of data and do not fully represent the data generation process.
+As a result, these methods have limited perceptiveness towards contextual features when constructing relationships between samples.

-In order to solve the above challenges, an HSI classification method with spectral-spatial diffusion models, namely SpectralDiff, is proposed.
-First, we directly feed hyperspectral cube data with spatial and spectral dimensions, and construct hyperspectral channel distribution in spectral-spatial latent feature space by spectral-spatial diffusion process, which is a Markov process consisting of both forward and reverse processes.
-During the forward process, Gaussian noise is added to the hyperspectral channel input data, while in the reverse process, the noise is removed through multiple time steps.
-By training a spectral-spatial denoising network to estimate the noise added during the forward process, we construct the joint distribution of hyperspectral channels to establish the global relationship between all samples.
-Next, we extract the spectral-spatial diffusion features from the spectral-spatial denoising network and feed them into the vision transformer module to directly generate image classification results.
-Our approach models the global relationship between samples and extracts the spectral-spatial diffusion features with diffusion models.
-The main contributions of this paper are as follows.
+To address the aforementioned challenge, we propose a generative framework based on diffusion models, named SpectralDiff.
+The proposed framework constructs the data generation process through iterative denoising, thereby obtaining spectral-spatial distribution information of the data and better capturing the relationships between samples.
+The framework consists of two modules, namely the spectral-spatial diffusion module and the attention-based classification module.
+In the spectral-spatial diffusion module, we use hyperspectral cube data with spatial and spectral dimensions and construct a hyperspectral channel distribution in the spectral-spatial latent feature space through the spectral-spatial diffusion process, which is a Markov process composed of forward and reverse processes.
+In the forward process, Gaussian noise is added to the hyperspectral channel, while in the reverse process, the noise is removed through multiple time steps with a spectral-spatial denoising network.
+By constructing the distribution of samples and the explicit sample generation process, the relationships between samples are constructed through the hidden variables of the spectral-spatial denoising network.
+We extract the spectral-spatial diffusion features that aggregate these latent variables and feed the generated features into the attention-based classification module.
+This module directly generates per-pixel classification results for hyperspectral data, thus achieving cross-sample perception and improving classification performance.